luisaellamaria/Assignment5/Report.md

 # Task 3

-Shut down the server that acts as a leader.
+1. Shut down the server that acts as a leader.
 Report the status that you get from the servers that remain active after shutting down the leader.

 Ans:

 Followers after shutting down the leader:
 Follower at 127.0.0.1:6001
-jsonCopy code
-{ "version": "0.3.12", "revision": "deprecated", "self": TCPNode('127.0.0.1:6001'), "state": 2, "leader": TCPNode('127.0.0.1:6001'), "has_quorum": true, "partner_nodes_count": 2, "partner_node_status_server_127.0.0.1:6002": 2, "partner_node_status_server_127.0.0.1:6000": 0, "readonly_nodes_count": 0, "log_len": 3, "last_applied": 5, "commit_idx": 5, "raft_term": 3, "next_node_idx_count": 2, "next_node_idx_server_127.0.0.1:6002": 6, "next_node_idx_server_127.0.0.1:6000": 5, "match_idx_count": 2, "match_idx_server_127.0.0.1:6002": 5, "match_idx_server_127.0.0.1:6000": 0, "leader_commit_idx": 5, "uptime": 1258, "self_code_version": 0, "enabled_code_version": 0 }
+{
+  "version": "0.3.12",
+  "revision": "deprecated",
+  "self": TCPNode('127.0.0.1:6001'),
+  "state": 0,
+  "leader": TCPNode('127.0.0.1:6000'),
+  "has_quorum": true,
+  "partner_nodes_count": 2,
+  "partner_node_status_server_127.0.0.1:6002": 2,
+  "partner_node_status_server_127.0.0.1:6000": 2,
+  "readonly_nodes_count": 0,
+  "log_len": 4,
+  "last_applied": 4,
+  "commit_idx": 4,
+  "raft_term": 1,
+  "next_node_idx_count": 0,
+  "match_idx_count": 0,
+  "leader_commit_idx": 4,
+  "uptime": 247,
+  "self_code_version": 0,
+  "enabled_code_version": 0
+}

 Follower at 127.0.0.1:6002
-jsonCopy code
-{ "version": "0.3.12", "revision": "deprecated", "self": TCPNode('127.0.0.1:6002'), "state": 0, "leader": TCPNode('127.0.0.1:6001'), "has_quorum": true, "partner_nodes_count": 2, "partner_node_status_server_127.0.0.1:6001": 2, "partner_node_status_server_127.0.0.1:6000": 0, "readonly_nodes_count": 0, "log_len": 2, "last_applied": 5, "commit_idx": 5, "raft_term": 3, "next_node_idx_count": 0, "match_idx_count": 0, "leader_commit_idx": 5, "uptime": 1494, "self_code_version": 0, "enabled_code_version": 0 }
+{
+  "version": "0.3.12",
+  "revision": "deprecated",
+  "self": TCPNode('127.0.0.1:6001'),
+  "state": 2,
+  "leader": TCPNode('127.0.0.1:6001'),
+  "has_quorum": true,
+  "partner_nodes_count": 2,
+  "partner_node_status_server_127.0.0.1:6002": 2,
+  "partner_node_status_server_127.0.0.1:6000": 0,
+  "readonly_nodes_count": 0,
+  "log_len": 5,
+  "last_applied": 5,
+  "commit_idx": 5,
+  "raft_term": 3,
+  "next_node_idx_count": 2,
+  "next_node_idx_server_127.0.0.1:6002": 6,
+  "next_node_idx_server_127.0.0.1:6000": 5,
+  "match_idx_count": 2,
+  "match_idx_server_127.0.0.1:6002": 5,
+  "match_idx_server_127.0.0.1:6000": 0,
+  "leader_commit_idx": 5,
+  "uptime": 288,
+  "self_code_version": 0,
+  "enabled_code_version": 0
+}

 - The first follower (127.0.0.1:6001) has assumed the leader role (state: 2) and sees itself as the leader.
 So, a new leader election has taken place.
 The second follower (127.0.0.1:6002) remains a follower (state: 0) and recognizes the first follower as the new leader.

- Perform a Put request for the key "a".
+2. Perform a Put request for the key "a".
 Then, restart the server from the previous point, and indicate the new status for the three servers.
 Indicate the result of a Get request for the key ``a" to the previous leader.

 Ans:
+State before the PUT request and restart:
+Server 6001 (Leader):
+- State: Leader (state = 2)
+- Log Length: 2
+- Last Applied: 5
+- Commit Index: 5
+- Partner Node Status: Server 6002 (state = 2), Server 6000 (state = 0)

+Server 6002 (Follower):
+- State: Follower (state = 0)
+- Log Length: 2
+- Last Applied: 5
+- Commit Index: 5

+Server 6000 (Follower, but with outdated state):
+- State: Follower (state = 0)
+- Log Length: 2
+- Last Applied: 5
+- Commit Index: 5

+State after the PUT request and the restart:
+Server 6000:
+- State: Follower (state = 0)
+- Log Length: 3 (indicating it has received a new log entry)
+- Last Applied: 6
+- Commit Index: 6

+Server 6001 (Still the Leader):
+- State: Leader (state = 2)
+- Log Length: 3
+- Last Applied: 6
+- Commit Index: 6

+Server 6002 (Follower):
+- State: Follower (state = 0)
+- Log Length: 3
+- Last Applied: 6
+- Commit Index: 6

+The PUT request was made to the leader and then replicated to the followers.
+Server 6000, after being restarted, caught up with the latest changes.
+It updated its log length, last applied, and commit index to reflect the new state of the log.
+All servers now have a log length of 3, indicating that they are all up-to-date with the latest log entry.

+If now a GET request  for the key “a” to the previous leader (Server 6001) would be performed, it should return the value that was set in the most recent PUT request.
+This is because the leader ahs the most up-to-date state of the log, and the PUR request was successfully replicated to the other servers.

-Has the Put request been replicated?
+3. Has the Put request been replicated?
 Indicate which steps lead to a new election and which ones do not.
 Justify your answer using the statuses returned by the servers.

+Ans: Yes, the PUT request was successfully replicated.
+There are no steps in this scenario that lead to a new election.
+The leader (Server 6001) remains the same throughout the process.
+Usally : when the old leader dies.
+Steps that Do Not Lead to a New Election: The PUT request and the server restart do not lead to a new election.
+The system maintains its leader and replicates the new log entry without triggering a leadership change.

+4. Shut down two servers, including the leader --- starting with the server that is not the leader.
+Report the status of the remaining server  and explain what happened.

 Ans:

-Shut down two servers, including the leader --- starting with the server that is not the leader.
-Report the status of the remaining servers and explain what happened.

-Ans:

-Can you perform Get, Put, or Append requests in this system state?
+5. Can you perform Get, Put, or Append requests in this system state?
 Justify your answer.

 Ans:

-Restart the servers and note down the new status.
+6. Restart the servers and note down the new status.
 Describe what happened.

 Ans: